nomic/roz/README.md

 should be called with *true* or *false* (or an error).

 ### require("roz")(options)
-If you do not want to look up variables for your where clauses with *req.param()*, you can specify an alternative location on *req*, e.g., *req.validated*, like this:
+If you do not want to use *req.param()* to look up arguments for your where clauses, you can specify an alternative location on *req*, e.g., *req.validated*, like this:
 ```
 var roz = require("roz")({lookin:"validated"})